 Essentially social capital is about the well-being of the members of a group or community - where all stand to benefit from the assets accruing from relationships of trust, loyalty and reciprocity.
-Shutte rightly suggests that Ubuntu provides social security to all its members in a community precisely because behind this philosophy lies the idea that "persons develop as persons the more they are subject to a certain kind of influence of others... [in community]" He maintains that the close relations in the African community facilitates a deeper sense of integration of the person, which fosters self-determination, which in turn opens up for the person broader choices in life which lead to personal fulfilment.
-He attributes "the source of this power" to "a certain kind of dependence on other persons" - Ubuntu.
-This 'certain kind of dependence' to which Shutte refers has the capacity to exert influence in society which is critical to the 'bonding and bridging' of relationships - the hallmarks of social capital.
+Shutte rightly suggests that Ubuntu provides social security to all its members in a community precisely because behind this philosophy lies the idea that "persons develop as persons the more they are subject to a certain kind of influence of others (in community)."
+He maintains that the close relations in the African community facilitate a deeper sense of integration of the person, which fosters self-determination, which in turn

-33 Lin.
+Lin.
 Social Capital, p.
 23.